fgp555/notes/yt/data.md

 fight you way through boxing,
 fight you way through football,
 I'm telling you at the end of the fight is going to come victory.

+## 251024

+and as you crawl up and out of that dismal and wretched place, as you rise above what you were, and as you take the form of who you are supposed to be, you will see that in the very act standing up, in the very act of fighting on, you will become and you will remain unbroken.
 ```